Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 What is Cryo Cure’s Live Cured Flower?

-Cryo Cure’s Live Cured Flower is driving a brand-new category of smokable flower.
+Cryo Cure’s Live Cured Flower is driving a brand-new category of smokable cannabis flower.
 This flower is preserved in as fresh a state as possible.
-While freezing flower to extract live resin isn’t a new concept, creating a smokable flower from the same technology is an emerging category, driven by Cryo Cure’s globally-patented methodology.
-Simply put: You can’t get much closer to the “fresh from the farm” feeling as you can with Live Cured Flower.
+While freeze-drying flower to extract live resin isn’t a new concept, creating a smokable flower from the same technology is an emerging category.
+You can’t get much closer to the “fresh from the farm” feeling than with Live Cured Flower.

-Our patented process stabilizes all those compounds, yes, but it also retains the integrity of the smokable flower by locking in the perfect moisture content level – not too dry as to make it impossible to handle, and not too damp as to inhibit mold or mildew growth.
-Our smokable flower features the best of both of these worlds; it’s a flower of impeccable quality that preserves flavor and potency at the height of freshness.
+The patented Live Cured Flower process stabilizes these compounds and retains the integrity of the smokable flower by locking in the perfect moisture content level.
+It’s not so dry that it’s impossible to handle, and it’s not so damp that mold or mildew growth occurs.
+This smokable top shelf cannabis flower preserves flavor and potency at the height of freshness.

-The main goal with Live Cured Flower is to preserve natural resin at its peak, maximizing flower quality and supporting an unparalleled consumer experience.
+Live Cured Flower is processed to preserve natural resin at its peak, maximizing flower quality and supporting an unparalleled consumer experience.
 Fresh preservation of cannabis helps to keep trichomes fully intact, maintaining the resin inside as close to its “live” state as possible.
+Importantly, fresh flower in its “live” state is wet flower, with roughly 80% water content that makes it impossible to smoke.
+A traditional dry and cure removes enough moisture to yield smokable flower.
+Drying and curing takes weeks, though, and flower quality degrades during that time period.

-Freezing cannabis directly following harvest eliminates the traditional process of hang drying, a weeks-long period in which cannabinoids and terpenes are exposed to the elements and begin to degrade.
-Cryo Cure reduces the drying time to 11 to 14 hours.
-And unlike other freeze drying methods that leave the flower dry as dust and deprived of its terpenes, Cryo Cure never needs to be rehydrated.
+Freezing cannabis directly following harvest eliminates the traditional process of hang drying cannabis.
+With Cryo Cure, flower is dried and cured in as little as 11 hours.
+And unlike other freeze-drying methods that leave the flower dry as dust and deprived of its terpenes, Live Cured Flower never needs to be rehydrated.

 Some of the most common applications for this flower include: